MrTanoshii/Advent-of-Code-2022/day_09/README.md

 Consider a rope with a knot at each end; these knots mark the **head** and the **tail** of the rope.
 If the head moves far enough away from the tail, the tail is pulled toward the head.

-Due to nebulous reasoning involving **Planck lengths**, you should be able to model the positions of the knots on a two-dimensional grid.
+Due to nebulous reasoning involving [Planck lengths](https://en.wikipedia.org/wiki/Planck_units#Planck_length), you should be able to model the positions of the knots on a two-dimensional grid.
 Then, by following a hypothetical **series of motions** (your puzzle input) for the head, you can determine how the tail will move.

 Due to the aforementioned Planck lengths, the rope must be quite short; in fact, the head (`H`) and tail (`T`) must **always be touching** (diagonally adjacent and even overlapping both count as touching):